 The game of Football Squares, or Super Bowl Squares, is a game where each player picks one or more squares in a 10 x 10 grid.
 The game is played typically as follows.
 The rows and columns correspond to the home and visiting teams respectively.
-After the squares are selected, each row and each column is assigned a unique digit, chosen at random, from 0-9.
+After the squares are selected by writing names in each of the 100 squares, every row and each column is assigned a unique digit, chosen at random, from 0-9.
 Squares become winning squares after the first three quarters and after the final score by using the ending digit of the score.
 So, if after the first quarter, the score is Home Team 14 Visiting Team 3, then the square identified by the row with the number "4" and the column with the number "3" is the winning square for that quarter.
 It is possible that a single square wins more than one time throughout the game.
 What strategies can you employ for this game in terms of how many squares you can pick and how those squares are configured?

-If you knew which rows and columns would get assigned which digits, then you'd want the best numbers for each of the quarters (Q1-Q4) and the final score (FS).
+If you knew which rows and columns would get assigned which digits, then you'd want the best numbers for each of the first three quarters (Q1-Q3) and the final score (FS).
+Q4 is the same as the final score except for games that have overtime.
 Here are the probabilities that have shown up using 5220 professional football game box scores (quarter by quarter scores) from 1994 (when the two point conversion rule was adopted) through the entire 2013-2014 season.

 This shows that overall for Q1-Q3,FS, the numbers 0 (especially in the first quarter) and 7 are the best, 3 and 4 are good, 6 and 1 are OK, and 8, 9, 2, and 5 are not so good (unless the score that day happens to turn out to be 42 to 35!).